 2. Check pipes and their connections for signs of leaks and/or corrosion indicating a potential failure.
 Make sure all brackets and hangers are in good condition and securely tightened.

-3. At the same time, inspect the underbody for holes, corrosion, cracked seams, and similar damage that allows exhaust fumes to enter the vehicle interior.
-Seal all holes in the bottom with body putty or silicone compound.
+3. At the same time, inspect the underbody for holes, corrosion, cracked seams and similar damage that allows exhaust gases to enter the vehicle's interior.
+Seal all holes in the underbody with body putty or silicone compound.

-4. Rattles and other noises often occur in the exhaust system, which can be caused by loose fasteners and hangers.
-Try to move the pipes, muffler and (where installed) catalytic converter.
-If the components may come into contact with the body or suspension parts, attach the exhaust system with new fasteners (photo).
+4. Rattling and other noises often occur in the exhaust system, which can be caused by loose fasteners and suspensions.
+Try to move the pipes, muffler and (where is it installed) catalytic converter.
+If this may cause components to come into contact with the body or suspension parts, secure the exhaust system with new fasteners (photo).

-Check exhaust system rubber mounts for cracks and heat shield bolts (where installed) for tightening strength
+Check the exhaust system rubber mounts for cracks and the heat shield bolts for (where is it installed) for tightening strength

-5. Assess the current condition of the engine by looking at the inside of the exhaust pipe end.
-If the surface is black and sooty or covered in white deposits, the engine needs a tune-up, including a complete inspection and adjustment of the carburetor.
+5. Assess the current condition of the engine by inspecting the inner surface of the end of the exhaust pipe.
+If the surface is black and sooty or covered with white deposits, the engine needs a tune-up, including a complete inspection and carburetor adjustment.